What is the Gottman Method?

 Typically, treatment lasts 3-6 months of weekly therapy.
 Of course, this depends on the extent of the difficulties in the relationship.
 In some cases, therapy can last up to a year.
 After treatment has ended, it can be helpful to come in for periodic booster sessions.

 Yes, what we talk about is held completely confidential unless a) you are a danger to yourself or someone else, b) there is suspected child (under 18) or elder (over 65) abuse or neglect, c) the treatment record is court ordered, or d) you sign a release of information that allows me to communicate with someone else.
 When conducting couples therapy, I consider the couple to be the treatment unit and therefore both parties would need to sign a release of information before any information is released.

 How much does treatment cost?

-Individual therapy costs $180 per session.
-Sessions last up to 50 minutes.
+Individual therapy costs $250 per session.
+Session duration is up to 50 minutes.

-Couples therapy costs $240 per session.
-Sessions last up to 75 minutes.
+Couples therapy costs $350 per session.
+Session duration is up to 75 minutes.

 I accept cash, check, all major credit cards, google pay, apple pay and health savings account as payment at the time of service.

 I accept Lyra Health and Modern Health, both of which are offered through some employers.
 Check with your HR department to see if your employer offers either of these to its employees.

 If your insurance allows for out-of-network providers, I would be happy to provide a superbill for you to submit to your insurance so that you may be reimbursed for (at least part of) the session cost/payment.